DFHack/dfhack/docs/Lua API.rst

 * ``dfhack.units.isUndead(unit[,include_vamps])``

-  The unit is undead, but not a vampire.
+  The unit is undead.
+Pass ``true`` as the optional second parameter to count vampires as undead.

 * ``dfhack.units.isGreatDanger(unit)``